 My love for tabbouleh reached new heights during my last Israel trip.
 I don’t know how the Israelis do it, but almost all of the dishes I tried there made it to the top of my list of favorite meals.
 And with my literal addiction to eating vegetables—at least five or six portions a day, tabbouleh had it way too easy to attract me.

-And again, other ingredients differ from the region and cook.
+And again, other ingredients of this Israeli dish differ by the region and the cook.
 I once had tabbouleh with cilantro in it, which was probably the first and only time I didn’t like it that much.
-Another love-hate relationship here: Jan-cilantro.
+Another love-hate relationship here: Jan x cilantro.

 Falafel

-And what is this half healthy, half naughty meal made of?
+And what is this half-healthy, half-naughty meal made of?
 As I mentioned earlier, you'll mostly find falafel made out of chickpeas, but sometimes it can be replaced by fava beans.
 Whatever the main ingredient, it has to be soaked overnight and then blended with some herbs—mostly parsley, cilantro, and mint—and seasoned with cumin and garlic.
-This flavorful mixture with a kind of atypical texture is then formed into little balls or patties.
+This flavorful mixture with a kind of atypical texture is then formed into little deep-fried balls or patties.

 Bourekas

 As for the fillings, oh boy, get ready for a flavor rollercoaster.
 Cheese lovers have to try some of the verified classics—feta, ricotta, or mozzarella.
+Cream cheese is also sometimes used as a filling, adding a creamy texture and rich flavor to the pastry.
 What beats the feeling of melted warm cheese in your mouth after the first bite?
 I can't think of a single thing right now.
 But if you prefer a veggie-filled pastry, try combinations like spinach and feta or mushroom and cheese—those hit the right tone with me as well.

 There is a long tradition of small, filled savory pastries all over the world.
 You may have tried calzones in Italy, empanadas in Spain, or burek in Turkey.
 It's all based on the same principle, the same delicious principle.
-You can enjoy it for breakfast or just as a fast snack as a way to fuel yourself up for next stops on your busy Israel itinerary.
+You can enjoy this little Israeli food staple for breakfast or just as a fast snack as a way to fuel yourself up for next stops on your busy Israel itinerary.

 Tahini

-The alfa and omega of Israeli cuisine must be none other than tahini.
-It's what elevates the dishes to the next level and gives them the final touch.
+The alpha and omega of Israeli cuisine must be none other than tahini.
+It's what elevates many Israeli dishes to the next level and gives them the final touch.
 A creamy, nutty wonder sauce that adds a twist to all meals.

-Although tahini may sound as some complex master condiment that is an absolute game-changer of Israelis cuisine—which it is—it can't be easier to make it.
-It's just toasted sesame seeds grounded into a silky-smooth paste.
+Although tahini may sound as some complex master condiment that is an absolute game-changer of Israelis cuisine—which it is—it can't be easier to make.
+It's just toasted sesame seeds ground into a silky-smooth paste.
 That's it.
 (And maybe a bit of oil and sometimes salt, but who’s counting.)

 Now, how can you enjoy this culinary gem?
 Get ready for some serious dipping and drizzling action!
 Tahini makes a mean partner for creamy hummus; one could say it's a match made in foodie heaven.
 Or hummus swiped right on Tinder once it saw tahini's profile—who knows.
 Spreading this iconic duo on warm pita bread or fresh veggies creates an instant flavor boost.